calvinmetcalf/REVERDLE/README.md

 and it would print out `these`

-Note you can also use letters instead of the emojis, you can use b or w for the black (or white) squares then y for yellow and g for green.
+Note you can also use letters instead of the emojis, you can use b or k (or w or even x) for the black (or white, i.e. not-in-the-word) squares then y for yellow and g for green.

 So if the word was "deton" and this was the pattern